Danny Cocke: Trailer music and film scoring career

-During his treatment, Cocke focused on expanding his composition and music programming skills.
-After overcoming cancer, he decided to pursue a career in the motion picture and video game advertising industry.
+Cocke focused on expanding his composition and music programming skills during his treatment.
+After overcoming cancer, he pursued a motion picture and video game advertising career.
 With the help of his manager, who was connected to a few trailer houses in Los Angeles, Cocke started working on trailer scores, which led to numerous placements in major Hollywood advertising campaigns.

 In 2011, Cocke released From the Blue, an album of short dramatic tracks, through L.A.-based licensing and publishing company RipTide Music.
-The album was created during a period of economic struggle and became very successful.
-Later in 2012, he released his second trailer music album, Verge of Total Chaos, which was published by Position Music.
+The album was created during the economic struggle and became very successful.
+Later, in 2012, he released his second trailer music album, Verge of Total Chaos, published by Position Music.
 As of June 2017, Cocke has released four albums for Position Music.

-Cocke's music has been featured in numerous high-profile movie trailers, including but not limited to: The Hobbit: The Battle of the Five Armies, The Maze Runner, The Amazing Spider-Man, Snow White and the Huntsman, The Girl with the Dragon Tattoo, Star Trek Into Darkness, Captain America: The First Avenger, Thor, Thor: The Dark World, Parkland, Oblivion, The Machine, Green Lantern, Bridge of Spies, The Raven, The Purge: Anarchy, and Runner, Runner.
+Cocke's music has been featured in numerous high-profile movie trailers, including but not limited to The Hobbit: The Battle of the Five Armies, The Maze Runner, The Amazing Spider-Man, Snow White and the Huntsman, The Girl with the Dragon Tattoo, Star Trek Into Darkness, Captain America: The First Avenger, Thor, Thor: The Dark World, Parkland, Oblivion, The Machine, Green Lantern, Bridge of Spies, The Raven, The Purge: Anarchy, and Runner, Runner.

-Furthermore, his music has been used in multiple video game trailers such as: Titanfall 2, The Witcher 3, Call of Duty: Advanced Warfare, Assassin's Creed: Black Flag, Halo: Nightfall, Call of Duty: Modern Warfare 3 and more.
+Furthermore, his music has been used in multiple video game trailers such as Titanfall 2, The Witcher 3, Call of Duty: Advanced Warfare, Assassin's Creed: Black Flag, Halo: Nightfall, Call of Duty: Modern Warfare 3, and more.

 In 2012, Cocke was hired to score his first feature film, The Devil's in the Details, directed by Waymon Boone.

-Later in 2015, his track Hunters Vs Monster was featured in the opening cinematic from the video game Evolve.
+Later, in 2015, his track Hunters Vs Monster was featured in the opening cinematic of the video game Evolve.

 Cocke was nominated for Best Song/Score in the Trailer category during the 2014 Hollywood Music in Media Awards.

 In 2016, Cocke was invited to BMI's Annual Master Conducting Workshop (a program which only accepts eight composers).

-Cocke's music has been featured in numerous TV Shows and promos as well, such as Catfish, The Walking Dead, Daredevil and more.
+Cocke's music has been featured in numerous TV Shows and promos such as Catfish, The Walking Dead, Daredevil, and more.

-In 2018, Cocke created the theme used in the Tom Clancy's Rainbow Six Siege invitational Esports competition.
+In 2018, Cocke created the theme in Tom Clancy's Rainbow Six Siege invitational Esports competition.

-Additionally, Cocke composed the theme song for the Runner's World's podcast, Human Race.
+Cocke also composed the theme song for the Runner's World podcast, Human Race.